 It's a little hard to get pictures for this post, because it's hard to pick up black texture with the lighting and limited space I have.
 Without a dryer, my hair becomes a huge mass of flyaways and frizz.
 It looks messy and unkempt, though one pro is that it doesn't feel fried.

-I don't know what they put in the dryer that makes the difference, I mean words like "Ionic and Ceramic Infrared" doesn't really make sense to me as a consumer, and a lot of drugstore hair dryers make similar claims (or at least, uses similar words).
-But this is one of those things that I winced at the thought of trying ($245!!) but now cannot live without.
+I don't know what they put in the dryer that makes the difference.Words like "Ionic and Ceramic Infrared" don't really make sense to me as a consumer, and a lot of drugstore hair dryers make similar claims (or at least, use similar words).
+This was one of those things that I winced at the thought of trying ($245!!) but now cannot live without.
 If I can take solace in anything, it's that this dryer seems sturdy enough to last me forever.
 And one dryer is really all I need.

 The Sophisticate features three temperature settings for fine, normal, and thick hair.
 Two air speeds, a cool air blast, and a direction nozzle, which I've been using with a round Moroccanoil Ionic Ceramic Thermal Brush to blow-dry my hair.
 The results?
 I've known all my life that my hair is straight, but I didn't know it could be that straight.